day8/re-frame/README.md

 ```clj
 {:db  (dissoc-in db [:items item-id])}
 ```
 So that's a map.
-The keys identify the required kind of `effect`, and the values supply further details.
+The keys identify the required kinds of `effect`, and the values supply further details.
+This map only has one key, so there's only one effect.

-A key of `:db` means to update the app state, with the new computed value.
+A key of `:db` means to update the app state with the key's value.

-This update of "app state" is a mutative step, facilitated by re-frame when it sees a `:db` effect.
+This update of "app state" is a mutative step, facilitated by re-frame which has a built in effects handler for the `:db` effect.

 Why the name `:db`?  re-frame sees "app state" as something of an in-memory database.